 Is your loyalty program equipped to handle the uncertainty we are living in today?
-It's time to take a long, hard look at your current program and make a solid plan to ensure short-term as well as long-term customer retention and engagement.
+It's time to take a long, hard look at your current program and make a solid plan to ensure short-term as well as long-term engagement and customer retention strategy.
 If your loyalty program isn't improving your customer retention, you may want to conduct a health check.
 In this blog, we will explore the 5 key elements that help define the success of a loyalty program both in the short term as well as in the long-term.

-1. CUSTOMER SATISFACTIONUnhappy customers can cost you a lot of money.
+Unhappy customers can cost you a lot of money.
 You can measure customer satisfaction to find out where you currently stand.
 This is not an easy KPI to measure and needs in-depth research, investigation, and analysis to understand it fully.
 As a brand, focus on answering some of these key questions to measure customer satisfaction with your loyalty program:

 - How attractive is your loyalty program and its individual parts (speed of rewarding, status levels benefits, etc.)?